RomanRiesen/BernHackt/README.md

 # RiskGame

-BärnHäckt für Challenge Risk-Rally
+BärnHäckt für Challenge Risk-Rallye

 ## Description / Idea

-A gamified risk assessment tool to discover your own personality risk profile and discover in an interactive whether you need a higher or lower insurance plan for your building / home.
+A gamified risk assessment tool to create your own personal risk profile and discover in an interactive way whether you need a higher or lower insurance plan for your building / home.

 ## For development